kaunel85/ong-bylaws/bylaws.md

 26. Officers will submit a transition report to the Executive Committee prior to vacating their office.

 27. The length of term for each officer shall be one calendar year, as defined as March to March excepting the President and Vice-President who's terms are defined November to November, unless otherwise decided by a vote of 66% of the Active Chapter.
+If the President or Vice-President graduate or otherwise leave their post in March, elections for an interim shall be held.

 28. No officer shall receive payment for his duties or service.